lddweb/ldd-directory-lite/README.txt

 While this does leave some clutter behind, it also ensures a painless upgrade path.
 Until the plugin has successfully been upgraded on a few hundred more sites, we chose not to remove your old data in case you either wanted to roll back to using the original plugin, or on the chance that something went awry with the beta.

 A future version of LDD Directory Lite will scan for this leftover data and ask if you want to remove it.

+== Frequently Asked Questions ==

+= Where can I suggest a new feature or report a bug? =

+Please use our [issue tracker](https://github.com/mwaterous/ldd-directory-lite/issues) on the plugins [GitHub repo](https://github.com/mwaterous/ldd-directory-lite).

+= How do I add featured listing thumbnails to the home page? =

+From the Edit Listing screen on your WordPress dashboard, add "featured" as one of the tags for any listing you want to display on the home page.
+This feature will pick up to three random listings at a time, so feel free to add as many as you like!

 == Screenshots ==